What is erection?

 An erection happens when certain structures on your body stiffen due to either increased blood flow, or muscular flexing.
 But usually, people tend to talk about the penis when they are talking about erection.

-Women can also get erections.
+People with vaginas can also get erections.
 The clitoris is a structure that arises from the same tissue mass as the penis.
 It, too, is made of spongy tissue that fills up with blood when sexually aroused.
 Basically, the clitoris is built like and functions like a penis (except the urethra usually doesn't run through it).

 Nipples can become erect, too.
 However, they're built differently from the penis and clitoris.
 Nipples have small, thin bands of muscle just under the surface.
 When stimulated by touch, cold temperatures, etc., the muscles under the nipple contract, causing the nipple to perk up.
 No additional blood flow is involved.